thoth-tech/SplashKit-Tutorial/Creating a 2D _Metroidvania_ Game - Project Structure and Initialization.md

 - **Assets (e.g. fonts, images, sounds)**: A broad directory that includes all game assets such as sprites, audio files, textures, and scripts.
 It's often organized into subdirectories for better management.

 ### Library and External Dependencies:
-- **Libraries (e.g., Slashkit)**: This directory houses external libraries or frameworks your game uses, such as physics engines, rendering tools, or AI systems.
+- **Libraries (e.g., SlashKit)**: This directory houses external libraries or frameworks your game uses, such as physics engines, rendering tools, or AI systems.

 ### Configuration and Build Scripts:
 - **Build Configurations (e.g., 'builds' or 'bin')**: Contains compiled game builds or scripts for building the game on various platforms.